-Your Directors have pleasure in presenting Twenty-sixth Report on the Operationsof the Company together with the Audited Statement of Accounts for the financial yearended 31 March 2016.
+Your Directors have pleasure in presenting the Thirtieth Annual Report of the Companytogether with the Audited Financial Statement for the year ended 31st March2020.

 |Particulars || |

 | ||For the Financial Year ended 31st March 2020 ||For the Financial Year ended 31st March 2019 |

 |Less: Interest ||74315565 ||68515129 |

 |Tax || || |

 |Less: Depreciation and Amortization ||47014208 ||40304159 |

 |Profit / (Loss) before Tax ||(478261571) ||56480094 |